ossd-sp22/project-evaluation/Gnome Clocks_evaluation.md

 **URL for instructions for users to download and install the package:**
 [Install Intructions](https://wiki.gnome.org/Projects/Vala/ValaPlatforms)

 **Are these instructions clear?
 Do you think they would be easy to follow?**
+Yes, the instructions are simple and clear.
+There is even different instructions for different operating systems.
+The intructions include the necessary packages that need to be installed, as well as a step by step procedure to compile and run the program on a local machine.
 **Number of contributors:**

 **Usernames of three contributors with largest number of commits; for